amaroteam/front-end-challenge/README.md

 ## About the challenge

-This is a challenge, not a college test, so there's multiple correct answers.
+This is a challenge, not a college test, so there are multiple correct answers.

 We'll give you some requirements that must be done and for which you'll be evaluated, but you're free to choose a solution method.